jankovicgd/stac-manager/CONTRIBUTING.md

-# Contributing to STAC-Admin Interface
+# STAC-Manager 📡 📄 — Contributing

-First off, thank you for considering contributing to the STAC-Admin Interface!
+First off, thank you for considering contributing to the STAC-Manager Interface!
 People like you make the open-source community a great place to learn, inspire, and create.

 ## How to Contribute